onecommons/unfurl/docs/projects.rst

 Ensemble Repository
 ---------------------

-A repository containing an ensemble and its deployment state but not its blueprint -- it is included from a separate blueprint repository.
+A repository containing an ensemble and its deployment state but not its blueprint -- the blueprint is imported from a separate blueprint repository.

-By default, :cli:`unfurl init<unfurl-init>` creates a blueprint repository and an ensemble repository nested inside it (the --mono, --existing, --submodule, and --shared-repository options all modify this behavior).
-This allows project's blueprints and deployments to have separate histories and access control.
+By default, :cli:`unfurl init<unfurl-init>` creates a blueprint repository and an ensemble repository nested inside it (but the ``--empty``, ``--mono``, ``--existing``, ``--submodule``, and ``--shared-repository`` options all modify this behavior).
+This allows a project's blueprints and deployments to have separate histories and access control.

 Mono Repository
 ---------------